Limbdi State

-Limbdi State was a princely state and was entitled to a 9-gun salute during the British Raj.
-It was ruled at that time by members of the Jhala dynasty.
-It belonged to Kathiawar Agency.
-After India's independence from British colonial rule in 1947, Limbdi was integrated into the Indian Union with other princely states.
+Limbdi State was a princely state ruled by Jhala clan of Rajputs, which was entitled to a 9-gun salute during the British Raj under the Kathiawar Agency.
+After India's independence from British colonial rule in 1947, Limbdi was integrated into the Union of India with other princely states.

+Limbdi State ruled by Jhala Rajputs, is not to be confused with the other similarly named Limbda princely state ruled by Gohil Rajputs.
+Present day Limbdi town is 100 north of Limbda town.

 History

 During local princely states existence in Kathiyawad, there were approximately 222 small & medium princely states.
 During that era, Limbdi was also a princely state.
 During the time span from 1768 to 1948, many rulers had taken charge of Limbdi starting from Harisinhji, Bhojrajji, Harbhamji, Fatesinhji, Jashwantsinhji, Jatashankar.

 Rulers

-The rulers of Limbdi had the title of Thakur Sahib.
+The rulers of Limbdi had the feudal title of Thakur Sahib.
 They also held the title of Maharana, which was rarely used.